mmajewsk/lartpc2D/readme.md

 Increasing to 0.5.
 The plateu is stable (no overfitting), but it is stuck before 0.6 acc.

+144130
-decrease size of dense layers. ((9*2)**2)
+decrease size of dense layers. ((9*2)**2) slight increase overall

+150400
+decreasing to (9**2), in the meantime, adding split for the data Just slower learning curve, no plateu.

+#13.12.2019

+170228
+I enhanced number of samples, lets see how that influences the network, Going back to ((9*2)**2)

+171259
+lets change it to 14**2
+This changes nothing, it is a problem of different matter.

+170228
+Lets add one more layer and see. and go back to (9*2)**2, we should is iff layers were limiting factor.
+Does not change anything.

+changing class weights by power of 2
+This did not help at all as well

+#14.12.2019

+Lets change it to 3x3 input 1x1 output.
+And go back with weights.

+#19.12.2019

+Ok, changes to the output were applied, initial trials show improvement.
+This means that its hard to guess 3x3 from 3x3.